Getting from Zagreb to Dubrovnik

 Between Zagreb and Dubrovnik, there are numerous daytime as well as night buses that depart from Zagreb Central Bus Station (Autobusni Kolodvor Zagreb) where you can buy your ticket.

-The journey takes about 12 hours, passing through Karlovac, Plitvice Lakes, Zadar and Split.
+The journey takes between 8.5 and 12 hours, passing through Karlovac, Plitvice Lakes, Zadar and Split.

 If the bus timetable does not suit your needs, take the first available bus from Zagreb to Split and from there take another one to Dubrovnik.
 If you split your journey that way, the buses are much more frequent and if you start early enough you may be lucky to catch a ferry to Dubrovnik from Split.

 Or, if you have a bit of the time, perhaps you can consider doing some island hopping detour on the way here.
-I can recommend this journey as it is a much more pleasant way of travelling than sitting on the bus for 12 hours.
+I can recommend this journey as it is a much more pleasant way of travelling than sitting on the bus for 10 plus hours.

 Driving from Zagreb to Dubrovnik